 Marcella Crane gave an overview of the evaluation process for the Model Employment Training Program.
 She explained this was the second round for this RFGA.
-In the first round, awarded to the City of Tempe, applicants were expected to hire the individuals who went through the program.
+In the first round, the ADDPC awarded to the City of Tempe.
 With the second round, applicants could train the individuals and then find employment for them outside their organization.

 This solicitation was released April 24th and due back May 31st.
 Four proposals were submitted, three of the proposals did not warrant clarifications from the evaluation committee.
-Beacon Group was the only applicant to provide a clarification, and once reviewed they were selected for funding in the amount of \$70,219.59 with match of \$23,406.53.
+Beacon Group was the only applicant met the scope of work and additional information was necessary to clarify a few areas.
+Once reviewed, they were selected for funding in the amount of \$70,219.59 with match of \$23,406.53.
 The funding amount is under the \$125,000 budgeted for this project.

 Michael Leyva briefed Committee members on the Beacon Group's proposal.
-He explained the Encore project would use customized employment to develop individualized plans for 15 underserved transition-aged youth with I/DD moving into employment in Pima County.
+He explained the "Encore Project" would use customized employment to develop individualized plans for 15 underserved transition-aged youth with I/DD moving into employment in Pima County.
 The goal would be to have at least 11 still maintaining employment at or beyond 90 days in an integrated workplace working for at least 20 hours per week, with pay at minimum wage or higher.

-Beacon's Encore project will find participants by collaborating with five schools in Pima County they have established relationships with.
+Beacon's "Encore Project" will find participants by collaborating with five schools in Pima County with which they have established relationships.
 They will also recruit a full-time customized employment specialist to be trained in customized employment and receive certification from Griffin-Hammis consulting firm.